![]() |

 Short bio and cv

-I obtained my PhD in theoretical physics from the University of Helsinki in 2004, and thereafter worked as a research fellow at the University of Washington (2004-2007), the Technical University of Vienna (2007) and CERN (2008-2009).
-From Switzerland I moved to Bielefeld, where I led a research group funded by the Alexander von Humboldt foundation until 2013.
-At that time, I returned to the Department of Physics of the University of Helsinki to work as an Academy Research Fellow and to lead one of the theory projects at
+I obtained my PhD in theoretical physics from the University of Helsinki in January 2004.
+Following postdoctoral research - including two years as a senior fellow at CERN - I moved to Bielefeld University, where I led a Sofja Kovalevskaja research group funded by the Alexander von Humboldt Foundation from 2009 to 2013.
+I then returned to the University of Helsinki, joining its Department of Physics as an Academy Research Fellow and leading one of the theory projects at the Helsinki Institute of Physics (HIP).

 A relatively up-to-date cv of mine can be found from here.